 Here was Satan provoking and defying God by causing God’s own people to commit idolatrous, sexualised worship, not only in the camp of Israel, but before the Tabernacle wherein God was present and before those godly Israelites who were weeping over the great sin being committed by their brothers and sisters.
 The real problem here was false worship of Canaanite gods.
 But the means by which they worshipped them was through sexual abandon.
 And when Zimri and Cozbi (Num 25:14) brazenly had sex before the very door of the tabernacle and rubbed God’s face in it, so to speak, Phinehas killed them in righteous indignation and as an act of deserved judgment.
 The false worship was the sin and they exacerbated it by engaging in corrupt sexual acts to perform that worship.
 The sexual whoredom was part of the whole picture, just as homosexual acts and child sacrifice were part of the whole picture in the religions of Canaan.
 Whoredom was intrinsically sinful.
 Child sacrifice was intrinsically sinful.
 Homosexuality was intrinsically sinful.

 But astonishingly, even before this, when Israel had only just crossed the Red Sea and escaped the Egyptian army, and before the Egyptian corpses had even rotted; and when just days before had been terrified to see the lightning and thunder and the trumpet blasts by angels, and the earthquake which shook the whole mountain as God descended to the top of Sinai; and even while Moses was at the top of Mount Sinai receiving the Ten Commandments written by God’s own finger; the Israelites were down in the camp worshipping a golden calf, most likely in the same way that the Egyptians did.
-And that worship was highly sexual and abandoned and the people were naked (Exod 33:25).
+And that worship was sexual and abandonment and the people were naked (Exod 33:25).

 So, when God gave his people his laws, his ordinances, he gave specific instructions as to how to worship him in purity, without child sacrifice which was sinful; without whoredom which was sinful; without same-sex sex which was sinful.
 But the instructions, the ordinances, he gave in Leviticus chapters 18 and 20, as elsewhere, were nothing to do with religious worship.
 “And the LORD spake unto Moses, saying, Speak unto the children of Israel, and say unto them, I am the LORD your God.
 After the doings of the people of Egypt, wherein ye dwelt, shall ye not do: and after the doings of Canaan, whither I bring you, shall ye not do: neither shall ye walk in their ordinances.
 Ye shall do my judgments, and keep mine ordinances, to walk therein: I am the LORD your God” (Lev 18:1-4).